GuillaumeDMMarion/traffic-lights/README.md

 ============================================

 The traffic lights at a 4-way traffic intersection is controlled by a PPO model.
-The cars' destinations and origins, defining the general simulation, are randomized every episode (though we fixed it for the final eval env runs).
+The destinations and origins of the cars, which define the general simulation, are randomized every episode (though we fixed it for the final eval env runs).

 The following snapshots illustrate the parameters pertaining to the road network.